XinyinZhang/bloom/README.md

 Xinyin's Division of labour:
   1. Select time page: a slider bar for users to select the time period they want to focus on.
+  2. Countdown timer
-  2. Cancel button: by pressing cancel button, a dialog box will pop up asking if the user wants to cancel the timer.
+  3. Cancel button: by pressing cancel button, a dialog box will pop up asking if the user wants to cancel the timer.
 If user       click yes, a withered flower will be added to the garden.
-  3. Break button: Once the user activates the timer, a break button will be available allowing for the user to take a break for a period of 5 minutes before resuming the countdown.
+  4. Break button: Once the user activates the timer, a break button will be available allowing for the user to take a break for a period of 5 minutes before resuming the countdown.
 User can feel free to leave the app during this period, and the flower will not be killed.
 However, if the user is away from Bloom after break is over, the flower is killed.
-  4. UI of alive flower & UI of dead flower.
+  5. UI of alive flower & UI of dead flower.
-  5. UI of geofencing: a recyclerview which users can add their current location into it.
+  6. UI of geofencing: a recyclerview which users can add their current location into it.
 The user could also delete locations at any time by clicking the delete icon.

 Demo Video:
 https://www.youtube.com/watch?v=xIbyRZ_xTU4&feature=youtu.be